sendgrid/docs/source/API_Reference/Webhooks/event.md

 Parameter Details
 {% endanchor %}

-The following shows each type of event that can be posted along with the specific parameters that go along with the event.
+The following shows each type of event that can be posted along with all the possible parameters that go along with the event.

 {% info %}
 You can use the SMTP API to specify additional custom parameters including categories and unique args.
 Each unique arg is posted as a separate post parameter, similar to the category listed below, but with a custom name specified by you.